Gransformer: Transformer-based Graph Generation: Related Work

 The models can also be classified by the type of graphs they can generate.
-Some models can generate graphs with node or edge features \cite{MolMP,MolecularRNN,GraphGen, GRAM }, while some others only aim to generate graphs without features \cite{graphRNN,bacciu2019graph,bacciu2020edge,GRAN}.
-In addition, some models may incorporate specific constraints in their construction process to generate graphs with certain features, such as chemical rules in molecule generation \cite{gcpn}.
+Some models generate graphs with node or edge features~\cite{MolMP,MolecularRNN,GraphGen, GRAM }, while some others only generate graphs without any feature~\cite{graphRNN,bacciu2019graph,bacciu2020edge,GRAN}.
+In addition, some models may incorporate specific constraints in their construction process to generate some graphs with certain features, such as chemical rules in molecule generation~\cite{gcpn}.

 Another distinguishing feature is how these models use the structural properties of the input graphs.
-Some models use either the graph convolutional layers \cite{VGAE,GraphVAE,GRAN} or other graph neural networks \cite{DeepGMG}, and some other ones use random walk \cite{Netgan,MMGAN}.
-The models that generate the graph sequentially also benefit from the structural information by using node orders based on specific graph traversals such as BFS \cite{graphRNN,GRAN}.

-Furthermore, autoencoder-based graph generators can be divided into methods that use a single graph as training data \cite{VGAE,DGVAE,Graphite} and those that use a collection of graphs as training data \cite{GraphVAE,MPGVAE}.
+Some models use either the graph convolutional layers \cite{VGAE,GraphVAE,GRAN} or other graph neural networks~\cite{DeepGMG}, and some other ones use random walks on the graph~\cite{Netgan,MMGAN}.
+The models that generate the graph sequentially also benefit from the structural information using node orders based on specific graph traversals such as breath-first search (BFS~ \cite{graphRNN,GRAN}.
+Furthermore, autoencoder-based graph generators can be divided into methods that use a single graph as training data \cite{VGAE,DGVAE,Graphite} and those that use a collection of graphs as training data~\cite{GraphVAE,MPGVAE}.

-It is worth noting that the graph generation problem is closely related to the node embedding problem, as many graph generation models use node embedding as an intermediate step \cite{DEFactor,gcpn}.
-Furthermore, many graph generation models use similar graph processing techniques as node embedding models.
-For example, there are deep node embedding models based on random walks \cite{DeepWalk,Node2Vec,SimNet} and graph convolutional networks \cite{GCNClassification,GCNGraphSage}.
+It is worth noting that the graph generation problem is closely related to the node embedding problem, as many graph generation models use node embedding as an intermediate step~\cite{DEFactor,gcpn}.
+Furthermore, many graph generation models use similar graph processing techniques as node embedding models, such as deep node embedding models based on random walks~\cite{DeepWalk,Node2Vec,SimNet} and graph convolutional networks~\cite{GCNClassification,GraphSage}.